-I’m NOT sorry about it.
+We’re NOT sorry about it.
 Not one jot.
-If I have to keep carping on about St Dunstan in the East until my last breath before you guys listen to me and go, well, that’s a burden I am willing to carry.
+If we have to keep carping on about St Dunstan in the East until our last breaths before you guys listen to us and go, well, that’s a burden we are willing to carry.

-Now that I’ve extolled the virtues of St Dunstan in the East as some of the best hidden architecture in London, I guess I’d better tell you what it is.
+Now that we’ve extolled the virtues of St Dunstan in the East as some of the best hidden architecture in London, we guess we’d better tell you what it is.

 Okay, okay.
-It’s a medieval church named after Saint Dunstan (don’t know your saints?
+It’s one of The City’s many mediaeval churches, named after Saint Dunstan (don’t know your saints?
 He’s the one who defeated the devil by holding him in the face with a pair of tongs…as you do).

 The original church had the misfortune to burn down in the Great Fire of London.
-It was rebuilt badly, had to be torn down and rebuilt again only to be bombed to a shell during The Blitz.
+It was rebuilt by Christopher Wren, only to be bombed to a shell during The Blitz.

 A lot of chat goes into Mayfair’s gorgeous shopping arcades, much of it focused on the prestigious Burlington Arcade.

-However, if you stop halfway along Old Bond Street and turn your head at just the right moment, you’ll find the entrance to the Royal Arcade – IMHO the fairest of them all.
+However, if you stop halfway along Old Bond Street and turn your head at just the right moment, you’ll find the entrance to the Royal Arcade – IOHO the fairest of them all.

-Whether you think this is a hidden secret in London will, I suspect, depend on your penchant for luxury shopping.
+Whether you think this is a hidden secret in London will, we suspect, depend on your penchant for luxury shopping.

-If you’re the kind of person who spends your whole life on Bond Street looking for this season’s must-have designer find, I guess you’ll be rolling your eyes like “goodness Julianna, I go to the Royal Arcade thrice-monthly at least”.
+If you’re the kind of person who spends your whole life on Bond Street looking for this season’s must-have designer find, we guess you’ll be rolling your eyes like “goodness, I must go to the Royal Arcade thrice-monthly at least”.
 Lah-di-dah.

-For the rest of you, I’d very much recommend taking the time to stroll through, slack-jawed at the striking Victorian architecture.
-You’ll thank me when you do.
+For the rest of you, we’d very much recommend taking the time to stroll through, slack-jawed at the striking Victorian architecture.
+You’ll thank us when you do.